NSUR COIN (NSUR) Self Reported Market Capitalization Achieves $98.60 Million

-NSUR COIN (NSUR) traded flat against the US dollar during the 24 hour period ending at 11:00 AM ET on April 12th.
-One NSUR COIN token can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
-In the last week, NSUR COIN has traded flat against the US dollar.
-NSUR COIN has a total market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last day.
+NSUR COIN (NSUR) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on April 17th.
+One NSUR COIN token can currently be purchased for about $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last seven days, NSUR COIN has traded flat against the U.S. dollar.
+NSUR COIN has a market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.